cabuelow/enabling-profiles-app/README.md

 Conservation requires policy, regulatory and engagement mechanisms that enable effective action.
 We used 19 indicators of enabling mechanisms to group countries across the world into six **Enabling Profiles**.

-Each **Enabling Profile** represents distinct conditions for vegetated coastal wetland conservation (i.e., mangroves, seagrass and saltmarsh).
+Each **Enabling Profile** represents distinct enabling conditions for vegetated coastal wetland conservation (i.e., mangroves, seagrass and saltmarsh).

 Use the [app](https://wetlands.app/enabling-profiles/) to explore **Enabling Profiles** and their policy, regulatory and engagement indicator status.